kissgyorgy/my-stars/README.md

 - [parzivail/ReMarkable.NET](https://github.com/parzivail/ReMarkable.NET) - A .NET library for developing applications for the reMarkable tablets
 - [IronLanguages/ironpython3](https://github.com/IronLanguages/ironpython3) - Implementation of Python 3.x for .NET Framework that is built on top of the Dynamic Language Runtime.
 - [digital-dream-labs/api](https://github.com/digital-dream-labs/api) -
-- [microsoft/PowerToys](https://github.com/microsoft/PowerToys) - Microsoft PowerToys is a collection of utilities that supercharge productivity and customization on Windows
 - [automuteus/amonguscapture](https://github.com/automuteus/amonguscapture) - Capture of the local Among Us executable state
 - [Jackett/Jackett](https://github.com/Jackett/Jackett) - API Support for your favorite torrent trackers
 - [Sonarr/Sonarr](https://github.com/Sonarr/Sonarr) - Smart PVR for newsgroup and bittorrent users.